Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab3.md

 In this lab, you will take on the persona of Holly Dickson, Adatum’s Security Administrator.
 You have been tasked with piloting the use of Microsoft 365 message encryption in Adatum’s Microsoft 365 deployment.

-In this exercise you will set up Azure Rights Management for your tenant.
+In this lab you will set up Azure Rights Management for your tenant.
 You will also learn how to create a mail flow encryption rule using the Exchange Admin Center.

 ## Lab objectives